Do We Need Subsidiarity in Software?: Theory: The Principle of Subsidiarity

-While typically associated with questions of political organization, the principle of subsidiarity can apply in other contexts.
+While typically associated with questions of political organization, subsidiarity can apply in other contexts.
 For example, in the workplace, a boss can empower her employees through the principle of subsidiarity by avoiding micro-managing.
 In this way, the gifts and talents of the employees are honored by giving the employee a greater ability to contribute freely.

-The principle of subsidiarity can offer much in the space of ethical technology design as well.
+Subsidiarity can offer much in the space of ethical technology design as well.
 Importantly, Catholic Social Teaching --- the Catholic Church's doctrine about social justice and the primary framework through which subsidiarity emerged --- began in response to the societal concerns of the Industrial Revolution~\cite{compendium}.
 Specifically, subsidiarity emerged as a response to increasing centralization of economic power~\cite{compendium}, a trend we see repeating today with ``big tech.''
 While systems like surveillance capitalism undermine personal autonomy, subsidiarity aims to reclaim it.
-Yet, because subsidiarity guides the discernment of when intervention from higher levels of power is necessary, it can help to tease out the tension between user desires for privacy and the convenience of giving up their data, and help to clarify when data sharing is appropriate or necessary.
-As mentioned in the related work, subsidiarity has been identified in multiple social media studies as a principle that could guide the design of healthier online spaces due to its prioritization of operating on a smaller scale, and it has also been proposed as a guiding principle in open-sourcing large language models.
-We are excited to bring the critical lens of subsidiarity into a new technical realm in this paper.
-Related to previous work in anarchist HCI~\cite{keyes2019human}, the principle of subsidiarity also plays a key role in the Catholic Worker Movement: an anarchist Catholic social justice movement that lives out Catholic Social Teaching in an embodied way.
-Specifically, the principle of subsidiarity helps to define the Catholic Worker Movement's understanding of anarchy~\cite{linder2024wherein}.
-In this way our work is rooted in and builds on previous critical lenses employed in HCI.
+Yet, because subsidiarity guides the discernment of when intervention from higher levels of power is necessary, it can help to tease out the tension between user desires for privacy and the convenience of giving up their data, and help to clarify when data collection is appropriate or necessary.